carbonati/chowder-implementation/README.md

 ![image](https://github.com/carbonati/chowder-implementation/blob/master/png/metastasis_image.png)

 ### The Data
-The data used for this specific study comes from the [Camelyon Challenge](https://camelyon16.grand-challenge.org/), which is a collection of whole-slide-images, however, the WSI dataset provided has already been preprocessed with the use of tissue detection, color normalization, tiling.
-After those initial preprocessing steps each slide has been reduced to a uniform random sample of tiles with a resolution of 224 x 224 pixels.
-After that, each tile is transformed into a feature vector by using the tiles pre-output layer from  a pre-trained ResNet-50 architecture.
-Each feature vector consists of `P = 2048` floating point values, which is to be used as input for the CHOWDER network.
-These `P = 2048` floating point values are referred to as a patients ResNet features, which span from 256 to 1000 feature vectors for each patient in the dataset.
+The data used for this specific study comes from the [Camelyon Challenge](https://camelyon16.grand-challenge.org/), which is a collection of whole-slide-images classified as either healthy or exhibits metastases.
+However, the WSI dataset provided by Owkin has already been preprocessed with the use of tissue detection, color normalization, and tiling.
+After those initial preprocessing steps each slide is then reduced to a uniform random sample of tiles each with a resolution of 224 x 224 pixels.
+After that, each tile is then transformed into a feature vector by using the tiles pre-output layer from  a pre-trained ResNet-50 architecture.
+Each feature vector consists of `P = 2048` floating point values, which is to be used as input for our CHOWDER network.
+These `P = 2048` floating point values are referred to as a patients ResNet features, which span from 40 to 1000 feature vectors for each patient in the dataset.

 ### The network
-The CHOWDER network architecture consists of three modules (after the preprocessing steps are finished ) - feature embedding, multiple instance learning (top instances and negative evidence), and a multi-layer perceptron classifier.
+The CHOWDER architecture consists of three modules (after the preprocessing steps are finished) - `feature embedding`, `multiple instance learning` (top instances and negative evidence), and a `multi-layer perceptron classifier`.

 ![image](https://github.com/carbonati/chowder-implementation/blob/master/png/chowder_architecture.png)

 #### Feature Embedding
-A set of 1-D embeddings are given to each patient by using a one-dimensional convolutional layer whose kernel has the same dimensionality as each ResNet Feature, `P = 2048`.
-This embedding layer will also take an a stride of `P` as well and can be found in the class  `chowder.model.ChowderArchitecture` as
+A set of 1-D feature embeddings are given to each patient by using a one-dimensional convolutional layer whose kernel has the same dimensionality as each ResNet Feature, `P = 2048`.
+This embedding layer will also take on a stride of `P` and can be found in the class `chowder.model.ChowderArchitecture` as,
 ```python
 self.embedding = nn.Conv1d(1, 1, 2048, stride=2048, padding=0)
 ```
-where each patients set of ResNet features have been flatted into `N x P` dimensional vector, such that `N` is the number of tiles a given patient has.
+where each patients set of ResNet features have been flatted into `N x P` dimensional vector, such that `N` is the number of tiles a given patient is sampled.
 The 1-D conv layer will slide across the flattened feature vector sharing weights across tiles.

 #### Top Instances and Negative Evidence
-After feature embedding, each patient will have their N x 1  dimensional descriptor.
+After feature embedding, each patient will then have their N x 1 dimensional descriptor.
 The next step is for us to make use of the `MinMaxPoolingFunction` found in `chowder.minmax_pooling.py` where each descriptor is sorted in descending order
 ```python
 # sort the feature embedding and save the max & min indices for backprop
 x_sorted, x_indices = torch.sort(x_input.view(batch_size, n_regions),
 	dim=1, descending=True)
 ```

-After sorting the output feature embedding we want to take top and bottom `R` entries, which tell which regions have the most information and which regions support the absence of the class.
-We can grab the `R` max and min values with the lines,
+After sorting the output feature embedding we want to take top and bottom `R` entries, which tell us which regions have the most information and which regions support the absence of the class.
+We can grab the `R` max and min values with the following lines,

 ```python
 self.indices_max = x_indices.narrow(1, 0, self.R)